nickf1227/TN-Bench/README.md

 **NOTE:** ZFS ARC will also be used and will impact your results.
 This may be undesirable in some circumstances, and the `zfs_arc_max` can be set to `1` (which means 1 byte) to prevent ARC from caching.
 Setting it back to `0` will restore the default behavior, but the system will need to be restarted!

-I have tested several permutations of file sizes and eventually settled on the current behavior for several reasons.
+I have tested several permutations of file sizes on a dozen systems with varying amount of storage types, space, and RAM.
+Eventually settled on the current behavior for several reasons.
 Primarily, I wanted to reduce the impact of, but not REMOVE the ZFS ARC, since in a real world scenario, you would be leveraging the benefits of ARC caching.
 However, in order to avoid insanely unrealistic results, I needed to use file sizes that saturate the ARC completely.
 I believe this gives us the best data possible.

 Example of `arcstat -f time,hit%,dh%,ph%,mh% 10` running while the benchmark is running.